-Minitab stores the results in the worksheet columns and does not display them in the Session window by default.
-To display the results in the Session window, select the items in the Results sub-dialog box.
+Minitab stores the results in the worksheet columns and does not display them by default.
+To display the results, select the items in the Results sub-dialog box.

 In this worksheet, columns C1–C4 represent the columns of data for the original analysis on which the model is based.
 Salary is the response.
 Gender_New, Years_New, and Quality_New contain the values for the predictors that are used to predict values of Salary.